CODAME/codame-website/developing.md

 3. `php -S localhost:8000 -n` (-n tells php to not require a php.ini file to work).

 ### Notes
+Recommend using node version under 12 to avoid gulp version conflict.

-The file `npm-shrinkwrap.json` is used to lock the versions of npm dependencies.
+If you do want to use node version 12 and run into issues, add a `npm-shrinkwrap.json` file to lock the versions of npm dependencies.
-Without this gulp 3 fails to run on MacOS and maybe other systems.
+See [here](https://timonweb.com/posts/how-to-fix-referenceerror-primordials-is-not-defined-error/) for more details

 ### Deployment